Part B EXAM 2025

 - Each station or scenario is judged independently.
 There is a minimum of two examiners present at each station.

-The Part B exam should be completed within 4 years of successful Part A completion.
+- The Part B exam must be completed within 4 years of completing Part A.

 FEES